Andrew L. Todd Sr.: Early life

-Todd was born in the Rucker community of Rutherford County, Tennessee to a local farmer, Aaron Wilson Todd, on July 27, 1872.
+Todd was born in the Rucker community of Rutherford County, Tennessee to a local farmer, Aaron Wilson Todd, and his wife, Elizabeth (Prater) Todd, on July 27, 1872.

 He married his wife, Minneola Wilson, on July 3, 1895.
-They had two sons: Andrew L. Todd Jr. (1904-1975), who would become mayor of Murfreesboro, and Aaron W. Todd (1902-1923); and a daughter, Evelyn Todd Bean (1898-1984).
+They had two sons.

-He graduated from Union University (formerly Southwestern Baptist University) in Jackson, Tennessee and taught in public schools for several years before enrolling at the University of the South to study law.
+He graduated from Union University (formerly Southwestern Baptist University) in Jackson, Tennessee in 1892, and was selected to become a member of the faculty.
+He taught at the university until June 1895.
+After marrying Minneola, he served as the principal of Wartrace high school as well as the Lexington Baptist College.
+He took a law course at Sewanee, and later at Cumberland University Law School.
+He graduated from Cumberland in 1901.

+In addition to being a charter member of the Murfreesboro Rotary Club in 1919, Todd held memberships in the Masons, the Knights of Pythias, Odd Fellows, and Kappa Sigma fraternity, as well as the Baptist church.
+He served as an alternate delegate for Tennessee at the Democratic National Convention in 1924.

 Career

 He was elected as Rutherford County Superintendent of Schools from 1900 to 1907 and Governor Frazier appointed him to the State Board of Education in 1905 where he continued to serve until 1915.
 As a member of the Board of Education he lobbied to locate the state's new teacher's college to Murfreesboro.
 The "Middle Tennessee State Teachers College" evolved into the present day Middle Tennessee State University.

 From 1913 to 1923, Todd served in the Tennessee General Assembly, two terms in the House and two terms in the Senate.
-As Speaker of the Senate in the 61st General Assembly, and Speaker of the House in the 62nd General Assembly, he is the only person in Tennessee history to have served in both capacities.
+As Speaker of the Senate in the 61st General Assembly, and Speaker of the House in the 62nd General Assembly (1921-1923), he is the only person in Tennessee history to have served in both capacities.

 Apart from his political career, Todd was also an active businessman.
-He established the 800 acre "Toddington Farms" which specialized in pure-bred Aberdeen-Angus cattle and served as president of the "Murfreesboro Bank & Trust Co." from 1913 to 1929.
-He also bought two local news papers and merged them into The Daily News Journal.
+He established the 800 acre "Toddington Farms" which specialized in pure-bred Aberdeen-Angus cattle.
+He often made large purchases of cattle.

+He practiced as an attorney in Murfreesboro for many years and developed many business interests there, including the Murfreesboro Home Journal (owner), the Murfreesboro Bank & Trust Co. (president, 1913-1929), and Murfreesboro Woolen Mills (shareholder).
+He was a financial correspondent for the Union Central Life Insurance Company and a farm loan correspondent for the New York Life Insurance Company.
+He purchased another local paper alongside the Murfreesboro Home Journal and merged them into The Daily News Journal.

+Ratification of the 19th Amendment

+Todd was Speaker of the Senate in 1920, when women's suffrage came up for the vote for ratification in Tennessee.
+Todd did vote in favor of the measure to support the amendment for women's suffrage, and the resolution passed the state Senate with a vote of 25 to 4 with 2 abstentions.